 Is It Too Much…Or Too Little?

 So, the minibreak may be very well received, but think about the expectation when it’s your turn to get a gift.
-This escalation of gift-giving can present a massive problem, particularly in prominent families where some parity of giving is required but when almost certainly there will be someone who always risks.
+This escalation of gift-giving can present a massive problem, particularly in prominent families where some parity of giving is required, but when there will, is someone who always risks.
 Is it generosity, or is it grandstanding?
-Either way, my advice here is to agree on a standard at the outset, so nobody massively oversteps the mark, creates an awkward situation or an obligation on others.
+Either way, my advice here is to agree on a standard at the outset, so nobody massively oversteps the mark and creates an awkward situation or an obligation on others.

 Is It Sustainable?

-Provenance and transparency of sourcing is top of the list for a truly exceptional gift.
-Nobody wants to be supporting poor working conditions, child labour, deforestation, or any of the bad practices that currently afflict our planet.
+Provenance and sourcing transparency are top of the list for a truly exceptional gift.
+Nobody wants to support poor working conditions, child labour, deforestation, or any of the bad practices currently afflicting our planet.

-Fortunately, it is becoming far more common for the smaller brands to give insight into where their raw materials come from, where things are made, and even the finer details of transportation.
+Fortunately, smaller brands are becoming far more common to give insight into where their raw materials come from, where things are made, and even the finer details of transportation.
 It certainly does add an extra dimension to a gift if you and the receiver know that, at the very least, no harm has been done.
-Still, at the very best, you are supporting a worthwhile endeavour as well as paying fair wages, supporting gainful employment, and spreading joy with your generosity.
+Still, at the very best, you are supporting a worthwhile endeavour, paying fair wages, supporting gainful employment, and spreading joy with your generosity.

 Might They Already Have It?

-This is a particular danger if you are buying items such as books, anything that is very of the moment (think polar bear ice trays) or even something utilitarian like a lemon press.
-This one is hard to gauge and might require a bit of detective work, but the effort will be worth it when you discover that you have chosen the perfect present or that they already have three of them.
+This is dangerous if you buy items such as books, anything that is very of the moment (think polar bear ice trays) or even something useful like a lemon press.
+This one is hard to gauge and might require a bit of detective work, but the effort will be worth it when you discover that you have chosen the perfect present or that they already have three.